The PT, OT, and SLP’s Guide to Creating a Home Exercise Program

 Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

 If in-clinic care is the meat and potatoes of rehabilitative therapy, then home exercise programs (HEPs, for short) are its bread and butter.
 In other words, as important as it is for physical therapists (PTs), occupational therapists (OTs), and speech-language pathologists (SLPs) to provide excellent in-clinic care to their patients, that care is not complete until it’s paired with an equally excellent home exercise program.
+So with that here is your guide to home exercise programs.

 What is a home exercise program (HEP)?

 An HEP is a set of physical exercises curated by a PT, OT, or SLP to help a therapy patient maintain or improve upon their functional movement goals.
-HEPs are typically assigned in conjunction with an active PT, OT, or SLP plan of care (POC), and are unique to each and every patient.
+HEPs are typically assigned in conjunction with an active PT, OT, or SLP plan of care (POC) and are unique to every patient.
 This is because the treating therapist selects exercises that target individual patients’ movement or therapeutic goals in a way that keeps their current and highest potential strength in mind.

 Why are HEPs important in physical, occupational, or speech therapy?

-• Help patients get better outcomes
+- Help patients get better outcomes;

-• Help patients reduce, manage, or sometimes even eliminate their pain;
+- Help patients reduce, manage, or sometimes even eliminate their pain;

-• Increase patients’ endurance and range of motion;
+- Increase patients’ endurance and range of motion;

-• Lower patients’ chances of reinjury; and
+- Lower patients’ chances of reinjury; and

-• Encourage patients to adopt long-term movement routines.
+- Encourage patients to adopt long-term movement routines.

 At the end of the day, HEPs are important in rehabilitative therapy because they help patients heal faster and improve their overall quality of life.
-As many PTs have told their patients before, “the patients who respond best to PT are the ones who do their HEP.”
+As many PTs have told their patients before, “The patients who respond best to PT are the ones who do their HEP.”

 What’s the difference between an HEP and a workout plan or a home fitness program?